envato/packer-ami-copy-buildkite-plugin/README.md

 ## Notes

   - Prior to v0.5 the plugin relied on the user manually setting 2 environment variables.
 As of v0.5 this is no longer required, as the values are populated via AWS systems manager parameter store.
+Since this plugin is only supposed to run on the platform-docker-spot queue, the agents should always have access to the parameters.

 ## License
 MIT ([LICENSE](LICENSE))